How Lightning network maintains Bitcoins value proposition

 While the implementation of segwit (which was deployed via Bip91 and forced via user activated softfork Bip148 with fullnodes signalling support) solved the problem of malleability attacks while also giving us a reactive blocksize with the possibility up to 4mb even (and here is why this figure is important).
 However all previous ideas of payment channels were based around timelocks which are not very practical as they expired quickly so doesn’t scale beyond a few peers. a different idea of punishment based model and old transactions being invalidated by secrets rather than time locks was explored.
 And allowed for much than simply mono or bi-directional payments.
 You could now build a large scale network capable of very high tx throughput securely and trust minimized.

 So proposal was written of the lightning network white paper by Joseph poon and Thaddeus Dryja (Christian Decker produced a paper for a competing payment channel network at the same time) it describes how payment channels enable instant high volume transactions on the second layer using the security of the base layer (we will come back to this later) so Alice (with $10) and (Bob with $10) create a 2-multisigniture entry on to the blockchain and the blockchain only sees a $20 2-multisigniture ledger entry (Channel: a confirmed UTXO between two inputs that will receive 2 outputs) once they have received confirmations on the blockchain they can then tx with each other instantly in any variation back and forth of each other’s total balance amount (many micro transactions before channel becomes unbalanced).
 Each tx has an agreement and is signed off instantly. each time they sign off on a new state they invalidate the old state (which is also important for later) now we start adding more user and more channels as this back and forth as it is not very useful between 2 people and this is where we start using what is called hash time locked contracts.
 This is where payments start to get routed through the network via end to end encrypted multihop txs.
 These are trustless, cryptographically secured by hashes and are conditional, as in payments must go through instantly from sender to receiver across all participants or the payment times out and is cancelled entirely this is enforced without counterparty risk.
 Now what about when participants close their channels?
 With the current state contract if say bob goes offline all Alice has to do is broadcast tx to the blockchain and the current state will be settled on chain.
 Now say if bob wants to be greedy and take some of the balance that is now Alice’s he could try and cheat by using an old state (which is unlikely old states are deleted automatically) this is where some important game theory incentives and development of something called (unfortunately in my opinion) watchtowers.
 Now watchtowers will see that this old state has been broadcast and not only will Alice get all of her money back but also take all of Bob’s money for being a dick.
 So the disincentive to even try and cheat is very high.
-Anyone can and should operate a “watcher node” This is the basic principles of how rules are enforced offchain and settled onchain.
+Anyone can and should operate a “watcher node” This is the basic principles of how rules are enforced offchain and settled onchain and note that this is an abstraction there are enforcement mechanisms without watchtowers also.
 So the underlying layer of the of the bitcoin blockchain provides security via confirmations and is also then enforced via smart contract (this is going to get annoying but we will get to rizun and come back to this later)

 “it’s a smart contract dispute resolution mechanism, as decentralised judge that cannot be bribed” Elizabeth Stark